Dog Agility Wellington Group

 Picture

 Foundation agility is for those handlers/dogs new to agility.
 This class puts the focus of having fun while you and your dog are learning lots of new skills.
 In this class we will introduce jumps and tunnels, and also show you some important skills you will need to work on at home.
 These include skills your dog will need for the contact obstacles (dogwalk, seesaw and A-frame).
+We recommend your dog has done basic obedience before coming to train with us.

 Level 1